-Although longlining has mostly targeted southern Bluefin, bigeye, and swordfish, the greatest part of the catch consists of albacore taken mostly as bycatch.
+Although longlining has mostly targeted southern bluefin, bigeye, and swordfish, the greatest part of the catch consists of albacore taken mostly as bycatch.
 Pacific bluefin and yellowfin tunas are also taken in small numbers in longline sets, with skipjack only rarely taken.
-Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery, but to protect New Zealand's sport fishery, marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters.
+Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery.
+In order to protect New Zealand's sport fishery, since 1988 marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters.

-The striped marlin catch by recreational fishers in 2018 was estimated to be 117.7 tonnes, with 53% of the fish tagged and released.
+The striped marlin catch by recreational fishers in 2019 was estimated to be 122.6 t, with 59% of the fish tagged and released.
 Most International Game Fish Association world records for striped marlin are for fish caught in New Zealand.
 A recreational fishery for Pacific bluefin tuna has developed, but is limited by a short winter period when fish are available.
-In the 2018 calendar year just one Pacific bluefin tuna were reported caught in New Zealand fishery waters by Amateur-fishing charter vessels.
+In the 2019 calendar year just one Pacific bluefin tuna was landed from New Zealand fishery waters by recreational fishers.